l7mp/stunner/README.md

 ![STUNner media-plane deployment architecture](./docs/img/stunner_arch.svg)

 Don't worry about the performance implications of processing all your media through a TURN server:
-STUNner is written in [Go](https://go.dev) so it is extremely fast, it is co-located with your media server pool so you don't pay the round-trip time to a far-away public STUN/TURN server, and STUNner can be easily scaled up if needed just like any other "normal" Kubernetes service.
+STUNner is extremely fast, it is co-located with your media server pool so you don't pay the round-trip time to a far-away public STUN/TURN server, and it can be easily scaled up if needed just like any other "normal" Kubernetes service.

+[STUNner](https://github.com/l7mp/stunner) comes in multiple flavors.
+The open-source **STUNner free tier** will suit simple WebRTC applications.
+Certain advanced features are however available only in STUNner's paid premium editions.
+The **STUNner member tier** includes the premium features targeted for small and medium scale operations, while the fully featured **STUNner enterprise tier** is optimized for large-scale deployments.
+See [here](https://l7mp.io/#/products) for up-to-date info on how to purchase a license.

 ## Features